afshaan4/loudsounds/README.md

 **sensitivity:**

-If a noise lasts 15 seconds or more `tap_threshold` gets multiplied by 1.1 If there is a 15 minute quiet stretch `tap_threshold` gets multiplied by 0.9
+If a noise lasts 15 seconds or more `tap_threshold` gets multiplied by 1.1 If there is a 15 minute quiet stretch `tap_threshold` gets set back to its initial value.